-- In view of the COVID-19 pandemic and the need for ensuring social distancing, the Government of India, Ministry of Corporate Affairs ("MCA") allowed conducting Annual General Meeting through video conferencing (VC) or other audio-visual means (OAVM) without the physical presence of Members at a common venue.
-Accordingly, MCA issued Circular No. 14/2020 dated April 08, 2020, Circular No. 17/2020 dated April 13, 2020, Circular No. 20/2020 dated May 05, 2020, Circular No. 02/2021 dated January 13, 2021, Circular No. 20/2021 dated December 8, 2021 and Circular No. 2/2022 dated May 5, 2022 ("MCA Circulars"), prescribing the procedures and manner of conducting the Annual General Meeting through VC/OAVM.
-MCA Circular No. 2/2022 dated May 5, 2022 extended the time line for holding of Annual General Meetings through VC/OAVM till December 31, 2022.
-In compliance with the applicable provisions of the Companies Act, 2013 and MCA Circulars, the 22nd Annual General Meeting (AGM) of the Members will be held on Tuesday, September 27, 2022 at 11.00 a.m. through VC/OAVM.
-Hence, Members can attend and participate in the AGM through VC/OAVM only. - 2.
-As per the provisions of clause 3.A.II. of the General Circular No. 20/ 2020 dated May 5, 2020, issued by the MCA, All matters included in this Notice are unavoidable and hence are proposed for seeking approval at this AGM.
+- The Ministry of Corporate Affairs ("MCA") has, vide its circular dated December 28, 2022, read together with circulars dated April 8, 2020, April 13, 2020, May 5, 2020, January 13, 2021, December 8, 2021, December 14, 2021 and May 5, 2022 (collectively referred to as "MCA Circulars"), permitted convening the Annual General Meeting ("AGM" / "Meeting") through Video Conferencing ("VC") or Other Audio Visual Means ("OAVM"), without physical presence of the members at a common venue.
+Further, Securities and Exchange Board of India ('SEBI'), vide its Circulars dated May 12, 2020, January 15, 2021, May 13, 2022 and January 5, 2023 ('SEBI Circulars') and other applicable circulars issued in this regard, have provided relaxations from compliance with certain provisions of the SEBI Listing Regulations.
+In compliance with the applicable provisions of the Act, SEBI Listing Regulations and MCA Circulars, the 23rd AGM of the Company is being held through VC/OAVM on Tuesday, September 26, 2023, at 11:00 a.m.
+(IST).
+The proceedings of the AGM will be deemed to be conducted at the Registered Office of the Company situated at Sector-A, Zone-D, Plot No-38, Mancheswar Industrial Estate, Bhubaneswar- 751010, Odisha. - As per the provisions of clause 3.A.II. of the General Circular No. 20/ 2020 dated May 5, 2020, issued by the MCA, All matters included in this Notice are unavoidable and hence are proposed for seeking approval at this AGM.
 All shareholders will be able to inspect all documents referred to in this Notice electronically without any fee from the date of circulation of this Notice up to the date of AGM.
-Members seeking to inspect such documents can send an email to cs@arssgroup.in. - 3.
-In view of the massive outbreak of the COVID-19 pandemic, social distancing has to be a pre-requisite.
-Pursuant to the above mentioned MCA Circulars, physical attendance of the Members is not required at the AGM, and attendance of the Members through VC/ OAVM will be counted for the purpose of reckoning the quorum under section 103 of the Companies Act, 2013 ("the Act"). - 4.
-Members will be provided with a facility of electronic voting (e-voting) and for attending the AGM through VC/OAVM by the National Securities Depository Limited (NSDL) e-voting system i.e. www.evoting.nsdl.com. - 5.
-The relative Explanatory Statement pursuant to Section 102(1) of the Companies Act, 2013, setting out the material facts relating to Special Businesses to be transacted at the AGM, as set out in this Notice, is annexed hereto. - Further, additional information pursuant to Regulations 26(4) and 36(3) of SEBI Listing Regulations and Secretarial Standard on General Meetings ("SS-2") issued by the Institute of Company Secretaries of India (ICSI), in respect of Directors seeking appointment / re- appointment at this AGM as mentioned in Item No. 2 of this AGM Notice is also annexed hereto. - 6.
-The Register of Members and the Share Transfer Books of the Company will remain closed from Tuesday, 20th September, 2022 to Tuesday, 27th September, 2022 (both days inclusive) for the purpose of the Annual General Meeting of the Company. - 7.
-PURSUANTTOTHE PROVISIONS OFTHE ACT, A MEMBER ENTITLED TO ATTEND AND VOTE ATTHE AGM IS ENTITLED TO APPOINT A PROXY TO ATTEND AND VOTE ON HIS/HER BEHALF AND THE PROXY NEED NOT BE A MEMBER OF THE COMPANY.
+Members seeking to inspect such documents can send an email to cs@arssgroup.in - Members will be provided with a facility of electronic voting (e-voting) and for attending the AGM through VC/OAVM by the National Securities Depository Limited (NSDL) e-voting system i.e. www.evoting.nsdl.com - The relative Explanatory Statement pursuant to Section 102(1) of the Companies Act, 2013, setting out the material facts relating to Special Businesses to be transacted at the AGM, as set out in this Notice, is annexed hereto. - Further, additional information pursuant to Regulations 26(4) and 36(3) of SEBI Listing Regulations and Secretarial Standard on General Meetings ("SS-2") issued by the Institute of Company Secretaries of India (ICSI), in respect of Directors seeking appointment / re- appointment at this AGM as mentioned in Item No. 2 of this AGM Notice is also annexed hereto. - The Register of Members and the Share Transfer Books of the Company will remain closed from Tuesday, 19th September, 2023 to Tuesday, 26th September, 2023 (both days inclusive) for the purpose of the Annual General Meeting of the Company. - PURSUANT TO THE PROVISIONS OF THE ACT, A MEMBER ENTITLED TO ATTEND AND VOTE AT THE AGM IS ENTITLED TO APPOINT A PROXY TO ATTEND AND VOTE ON HIS/HER BEHALF AND THE PROXY NEED NOT BE A MEMBER OF THE COMPANY.
 SINCE THIS AGM IS BEING HELD PURSUANT TO THE MCA CIRCULARS THROUGH VC/OAVM, THE REQUIREMENT OF PHYSICAL ATTENDANCE OF MEMBERS HAS BEEN DISPENSED WITH.
-ACCORDINGLY, IN TERMS OF THE MCA CIRCULARS AND THE SEBI CIRCULAR, THE FACILITY FOR APPOINTMENT OF PROXIES BY

-THE MEMBERS WILL NOT BE AVAILABLE FOR THIS AGM AND HENCE THE PROXY FORM, ATTENDANCE SLIP AND ROUTE MAP OF AGM ARE NOT ANNEXED TO THIS NOTICE.
+ACCORDINGLY, IN TERMS OF THE MCA CIRCULARS AND THE SEBI CIRCULAR, THE FACILITY FOR APPOINTMENT OF PROXIES BY THE MEMBERS WILL NOT BE AVAILABLE FOR THIS AGM AND HENCE THE PROXY FORM, ATTENDANCE SLIP AND ROUTE MAP OF AGM ARE NOT ANNEXED TO THIS NOTICE.